How to Evacuate Safely with Your Pet

 Ask For Help & Assign the Task

 Do you know someone that could help evacuate your pet if you are not home?
-Can you return the favor for them?
+Ensure you can reciprocate the assistance when needed.

 - You must trust this person with a key.